-This tells us how we have defined our "actions" (configuration.html#ACTIONS), and which ones match for our example, "google.com".
-The first listing is any matches for the standard.action file.
-No hits at all here on "standard".
-Then next is "default", or our default.action file.
-The large, multi-line listing, is how the actions are set to match for all URLs, i.e. our default settings.
+This is much more informative, and tells us how we have defined our "actions", and which ones match for our example, "google.com".
+The first grouping shows our default settings, which would apply to all URLs.
 If you look at your "actions" file, this would be the section just below the "aliases" section near the top.
-This will apply to all URLs as signified by the single forward slash at the end of the listing -- "/".
+This applies to all URLs as signified by the single forward slash -- "/".

-But we can define additional actions that would be exceptions to these general rules, and then list specific URLs (or patterns) that these exceptions would apply to.
+These are the default actions we have enabled.
+But we can define additional actions that would be exceptions to these general rules, and then list specific URLs that these exceptions would apply to.
 Last match wins.
 Just below this then are two explicit matches for ".google.com".
-The first is negating our previous cookie setting, which was for "+session-cookies-only" (configuration.html#SESSION-COOKIES-ONLY) (i.e. not persistent).
-So we will allow persistent cookies for google.
-The second turns off any "+fast-redirects" (configuration.html#FAST-REDIRECTS) action, allowing this to take place unmolested.
+The first is negating our various cookie blocking actions (i.e. we will allow cookies here).
+The second is allowing "fast-redirects".
 Note that there is a leading dot here -- ".google.com".
 This will match any hosts and sub-domains, in the google.com domain also, such as "www.google.com".
-So, apparently, we have these two actions defined somewhere in the lower part of our default.action file, and "google.com" is referenced somewhere in these latter sections.
+So, apparently, we have these actions defined somewhere in the lower part of our actions file, and "google.com" is referenced in these sections.